Shulem B. Association Limited

 Grant Programs

-The charity operates a single discretionary grant-making program with no specified application rounds or fixed grant amounts.
-All funding decisions are made by the board of trustees based on their assessment of organizations aligned with the charity's mission.
+The charity operates a single discretionary grant-making programme with no specified application rounds or fixed grant amounts.
+All funding decisions are made by the board of trustees based on their assessment of organisations aligned with the charity's mission.

 Grant-Making Approach: